lTheon/iTheon-PDA-Taskboard/README.md

 A: I wanted to add a screen blackout for those tasks, but it's annoying.
 I think it's better without it.
 You can omit those tasks if it hurts your realism

 Q: Some task details are messed up and are showing next to the wrong task.
 Why? <br>
 A: This bug should be eradicated by now.
 If you still encounter it, please report to me.
+EDIT: Sadly - it's not eradicated.
+The performance improvements achieved through refactoring caused some new issues with asynchronous events.
+I'll be looking into this later.
+For now you can be sure that task category, task giver and long description are ALWAYS right - the task details paired with them might be wrong because of async events happening in wrong order.

 Q: One of my tasks has no image.
 Why? <br>
 A: Some tasks don't have image - no worries.